4 practical principles of high-quality database integration tests in Go

 If your tests can’t be executed in parallel, they will be slow.
 Even on the best machine.

-In some situations it may be less obvious, but still not impossible.
-I encourage you to spend some time to find the solution.
-Please treat it as the investment in your and your teammates’ mental health 😉.
+In some situations, it may be less obvious but still not impossible.
+I encourage you to spend some time finding the solution.
+Please treat it as an investment in your and your teammates’ mental health 😉.

 // usedHours is storing hours used during the test,